 Initial risks and assumptions

-Creating a charter requires collaboration, but accountability must be clear.
-Clear ownership prevents delays and ensures all necessary perspectives are captured.
+Creating a charter requires collaboration, but accountability must be clarified as clear ownership prevents delays and ensures all necessary perspectives are captured.

 The project manager typically drafts the charter: gathering information from the business case, interviewing stakeholders, and defining the initial scope and timeline.
 However, the project manager cannot approve their own charter.